About the Contest

 - Carefully read the rules, entry requirements and eligibility before submission

 - Click “Join Contest” to submit your entry.
-Be sure to select the social media platform your video is uploaded to. i.e. Instagram.
+Be sure type in your correct Instagram handle.

 - Complete the contest form and include your video link.
 Your video must meet all criteria previously mentioned.